itthinx/decent-comments/readme.txt

 == Upgrade Notice ==

 = 1.3.10 =
-* This release fixes an issue where the strip_tags attribute was not taken into account.
+* This release improves the translations and adds the Spanish.